hawtio/hawtio/doc/HealthMBeans.md

 The MBean should then have these methods

 * health() which returns a JMX compliant data structure such as tabular or composite data
-* heathList() which returns a List<Object> for use by tools like Jolokia that marshall objects nicely to JSON to avoid JMX's marshalling pain.
+* heathList() which returns a List&lt;Object&gt; or array of objects for use by tools like Jolokia that marshall objects nicely to JSON to avoid JMX's marshalling pain.

-Each health status object should include the following properties...
+Each health status object should include the following properties if possible...

 * code = the unique code of the kind of warning/error/issue.
 We can then use this unique kind ID to generate useful UI tooling & descriptions.
 Ideally the code should be fully qualified in the same way as Java classes, such as org.apache.activemq.destination.NoConsumer
-* resource = the JMX ObjectName of the thing causing the issue
+* resource = the JMX ObjectName of the thing causing the issue.
+If its hard to do, just include plenty of other properties to describe the resource/component that caused the issue
+* severity = the severity level such as INFO, WARN, ERROR, CRITICAL to give some indication of how serious the problem is